Skip to main content

 • auto-push

-7. Finally run Push Now or Run Backup Now once to verify the full path works
+7. Finally run Push Now once to verify the full path works

 Troubleshooting hints